dabaitudiu/SokobanAI/README.md

 ## UC Irvine CS271 Sokoban AI

+For better understanding and detailed explanations, our report is [Here](https://github.com/dabaitudiu/sokoban/blob/master/SokobanAI.pdf)

 ### Problem statement & Input format:
 ```
 a. input is 5 lines defining the board :